-When you create a website for your brand or business, keep in mind that there are certain questions new visitors and customers will ask again and again.
+When you start planning how to create your website for your brand or business, keep in mind that there are certain questions new visitors and customers will ask again and again.
 Adding a comprehensive FAQ page (frequently asked questions) to your site is one of the most efficient and cost-effective ways to handle these common queries.

 Preparing a collection of standardized answers to popular questions will have two major and obvious benefits.
 First, it will support your customers in their time of uncertainty.
 Next, it will save you, as the owner, the inconvenience of turning into a broken record.

 So, when you’re planning the structure of your website, leave some time to work on an FAQ page.
-If you're not entirely sure how to do this, the following guided steps and examples below will help get you started.
+If you're not entirely sure how to do this, the following guided steps and examples below will help get you started when building your site.

 What is an FAQ page?